 Has your child been complaining about foot or leg pain?
 Did you find out that your child is flat footed and needs to wear an orthotic inside the shoes?

 When children are flat footed their feet collapse and they tend to turn inwards or outwards, which leads your children to putting pressure in parts of their bodies where they are not supposed to, and this is what usually leads to foot, leg, and back pain.

-If your pediatrician or physical therapist recommended that your child needs to wear orthotics, you MUST find the correct type of orthotic and the correct pair of shoes.
+If your pediatrician, physical or occupational therapist recommended that your child needs to wear orthotics, you must find the correct type of orthotic and make sure it’s fitted in the correct pair of shoes.

 If your child has the following symptoms, he/she might be a candidate to wear orthotics: